Eastleigh, Nairobi: Economy

 Eastleigh is mostly inhabited by Somalis, except for a few indigenous residents.
 The suburb's commercial sector is likewise dominated by Somalis, with most businesses owned by the Somali community.

 Businesses in the suburb range from small stalls to shopping malls and night lodges.
 Products are typically imported from Mogadishu and Dubai, and include designer clothing, jewelry and even camel milk.

 Starting in late 2012, a mass exodus of Somali residents was reported after a prolonged period of harassment by the Kenyan police and public.
 Hundreds of Somali entrepreneurs withdrew between Sh10 to Sh40 billion from their bank accounts, with the intention of reinvesting most of that money back home in Somalia.
 The collective departures most affected Eastleigh's real estate sector, as landlords struggled to find Kenyans able to afford the high rates of the apartments and shops vacated by the Somalis.

 Schools

-There are a lot of schools located in Eastleigh and it's vicinity, they include;
+Schools located in Eastleigh or its vicinity include: